mnorouzi0020/Applications-of-pre-trained-CNN-models-and-data-fusion-techniques-in-Unity3D-for-connected-vehicles/README.md

 "/content/drive/MyDrive/Combined_Dataset (Unity_Kaggle)/Train"
 ```

 4. Run all cells sequentially.
-The three models train first, then the OWA ensemble is trained on top.
+The three models are trained first, then the OWA ensemble is trained on top.

 ### Running Locally